 As a non-Muslim woman, visiting a mosque for the first time can be a little nerve-racking if you are unsure of the dress code.
 Last year I had the pleasure to visit two mosques, one more traditional and one small Sufi mosque.
 The Sufi mosque had no dress code and people showed up with all levels of dress, however the other mosque was totally different.
 We were expected to dress appropriately: men in baggy clothes and women with their bodies covered (ankles to wrists and hair).

 For most of us in the program this was the first time visiting a mosque and we were unsure if our look was covered up enough.
 I did some research ahead of time and felt pretty confident that I was in the clear but now that I am going back for a second time to another summer program involving Islam, I feel much better about my mosque dress prep.
-However, I felt like there needed to be more fashion resources out there for non-Muslim women who are also planning on visiting an Islamic-majority country or a mosque so I put together this little guide with videos below.
-Hope it’s useful!
+However, I felt like there needed to be more fashion resources out there for non-Muslim women who are also planning on visiting an Islamic-majority country or a mosque so I put together this little guide below!

 Here are some guidelines to keep in mind before choosing clothes for a mosque visit: